AshKyd/briscycle/site/brisbane-city/southeast-freeway-bikeway/index.md

   ]
 ---

-The Southeast Freeway bikeway runs parallel to the Southeast Freeway from South Brisbane to Eight Mile Planes.
+The Southeast Freeway bikeway runs parallel to the Southeast Freeway (M1) from South Brisbane to Eight Mile Plains.

-This bikeway is a busy commuter route servicing the southern suburbs, linking up with all the back-streets truncated by the motorway itself, and connecting to the CBD via the <a href="../goodwill-bridge/">Goodwill Bridge</a>.
+This bikeway is a busy commuter route servicing the southern suburbs, linking up with all the back-streets truncated by the motorway itself.
+It connects to the CBD via the <a href="../goodwill-bridge/">Goodwill Bridge</a>.
 It's also a part of the V1 veloway linking Brisbane to the <a href="../gold-coast/">Gold Coast</a>.

 Being off-road, the bikeway is good for all experience levels so it's a great little weekend tour or an excellent commute to work.
 The climb outbound from the river at the city end is the steepest section along the route.